 At the moment I was able to map up to 6 events via Adjust dashboard and you can only map to some IDs like Conversion 1,2 or 3.
 For the following data, you need to know that I mapped various conversions along the user funnel – from Onboarding Completed = 1 to Purchase = 4.
 Conversion 5 and 6 were not mapped at all just because in this case it didn’t make sense.
 Conversion 2 and 3 can actually be ignored because the events were deprecated.
 So let’s concentrate on Conversion 1 and 4 as all as conversion rates from Install.

-One important thing to highlight here: Conversions are certainly reported from Re-Installs as well … but there is literally no way building real cohorts or knowing if a conversion came from a new user or Re-Install.
+One important thing to highlight here: Conversions are certainly reported from Re-Installs as well … but there is literally no way of building real cohorts or knowing if a conversion came from a new user or Re-Install.

 The CR from Install to Conversion 1 is almost double if we trust Twitter’s postbacks

 CR from 1 to 4 is even more extreme.
 4,9% conversion seems legit looking at Liftoff.
-Remember those are non cohorted conversions.
+Remember those are non-cohorted conversions.
 If we stopped advertising tomorrow there could still come conversions.
 What boggles my mind though is Twitter’s conversion count.
 I filed a support ticket to adjust and wait for feedback.
 Maybe it’s just a false setup somewhere.
 Especially because I never mapped conversion 5 but still got a lot of conversions counted here.

 Deduplication is missing

-Because there are not enough challenges with the randomized event timers and all the other limitations Apple has invented for us, I also do not see a nice and simple way to deduplicate Skadnetwork conversions and installs from Opt in and regularly tracked conversions because both types of users are reported into Skadnetwork conversions.
-And remember: Skadnetwork data and regular tracked data live in 2 separated reports – you have to find a way to get data from both and deduplicate & match it.
+Because there are not enough challenges with the randomized event timers and all the other limitations Apple has invented for us, I also do not see a nice and simple way to deduplicate Skadnetwork conversions and installs from Opt-in and regularly tracked conversions because both types of users are reported into Skadnetwork conversions.
+And remember: Skadnetwork data and regular tracked data live in 2 separate reports – you have to find a way to get data from both and deduplicate & match it.
 My current idea is to use one of the conversion values to actually track if a user opted in or not.
 This way I could retrieve a percentage of users and at least deduplicate based on this percentage.
 A simple but certainly not very scientific solution.

 Sources of your app install traffic